 - The ability to take deep breaths easier.

 All of these symptoms usually present themselves once your baby has moved into the proper birthing position.
 The reason they are associated with lightning crotch is that it usually begins once your baby is in that birthing position.

 A woman may experience a type of lightning crotch at other times during her pregnancy and think nothing of it.
 The pain intensifies and becomes very pronounced during the last few weeks of pregnancy.

 What Can It Mean?

-Lightning crotch is a super nagging pain that really doesn’t serve a purpose.
+Lightning crotch is a super nagging pain that doesn’t serve a purpose.
 It isn’t like the pain associated with intense contractions that will reward you with a beautiful baby in the end.
 Why does pregnancy have to unearth the craziest symptoms for a woman just trying to survive the journey to motherhood!?

 While lightning crotch doesn’t serve a purpose when it comes to getting your baby into this world, it can provide you with a little bit of insight.